shimming-toolbox/shimming-toolbox-matlab/README.md

 user@polymtl ~ $ matlab &
 ```

-For the command line start, MATLAB also needs to exist within the system path, e.g. add the following lines (adapted to refer to your version of MATLAB) to ~/.bash_profile
+For the command line start, MATLAB also needs to exist within the system path, e.g. For MacOS, add the following lines (adapted to refer to your version of MATLAB) to ~/.bash_profile

 ```
 # add MATLAB path